One-step generative models

 N=1: one step covers the whole trajectory.
 The tangent step at z_t lands far from the true curve.
 Large training signal, noisy target.

 The PF-ODE trajectory (grey) curves because the marginal velocity field curves.
 At each marked time step, the tangent arrow shows the local velocity.
 A single Euler step along that tangent departs from the true curve; the error is the red gap.
-More steps reduces the gap but shrinks the per-step gradient.
+More steps reduce the gap but shrink the per-step gradient.

 Consistency models prove the point: you can generate decent images in one step.
-That was not obvious before 2023.
-The original paper achieved FID 3.55 on CIFAR-10 and 6.20 on ImageNet 64×64 in a single step. iCT [3] improved this substantially with pseudo-Huber losses, a lognormal noise schedule, and progressive discretisation step doubling, reaching FID 2.51 (CIFAR-10) and 3.25 (ImageNet 64×64) in a single step, a 3-4× improvement over the original.
-But even these required considerable engineering effort just to be reliable.
+That was not obvious before 2023. iCT [3] improved substantially over the original with pseudo-Huber losses, a lognormal noise schedule, and progressive discretisation step doubling, but even these required considerable engineering effort just to be reliable.

 The training target is always behavioural: it constrains what the network outputs at adjacent pairs of points, not what the underlying field should be.
 There is no ground truth for $f(z_t, t)$ that exists independently of the network.
 The optimal function is defined only implicitly, via the consistency condition and boundary condition, and can only be learned by having the network agree with itself across adjacent pairs.
 This is inherently noisy and sensitive to hyperparameters.